yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     If you see 'mkdir: cannot create directory...' in the output, you probably copied and pasted the command without changing `jake` to your Linux username.
     :::

-3. Download and install the Java 8 JRE
+3. Download and install the Java 8 OpenJDK

     ```bash
-    export JAVA_VERSION=8u201-1
     sudo apt-get install -y software-properties-common --no-install-recommends
-    sudo add-apt-repository -y ppa:webupd8team/java
+    sudo apt-get install openjdk-8-jdk
     sudo apt-get update
-    sudo apt-get install -y oracle-java8-installer=${JAVA_VERSION}~webupd8~1 --no-install-recommends
-    sudo apt install oracle-java8-set-default
     ```

-4. Accept the Oracle terms and conditions

-5. Download the latest IRI Java file into your `node` directory.
-Change `jake` to your Linux username and replace the ${VERSION} variable with the [latest version](https://github.com/iotaledger/iri/releases) of the IRI.
+4. Download the latest IRI Java file into your `node` directory.
+Change `jake` to your Linux username and replace the `${VERSION}` variable with the [latest version](https://github.com/iotaledger/iri/releases) of the IRI.

     ```bash
     sudo wget -O /home/jake/node/iri-${VERSION}.jar https://github.com/iotaledger/iri/releases/download/v${VERSION}/iri-${VERSION}.jar